Preheat the oven to 150C/130C Fan/Gas 2.

 Tip the vegetables on top of the beef and add the thyme and bay leaves.
 Stir in the wine, beef stock and tomato purée.
 Season with salt and pepper, put the casserole on the heat and bring to a gentle simmer.
 Cover with a lid and cook in the centre of the oven for 3 hours.
 Stir after 1½ hours, turning the oxtail in the sauce.

 After 3 hours, the meat should be falling off the bone and the sauce should be thick.
 Remove the casserole dish from the oven and transfer the oxtail pieces to a plate, set aside and keep warm.

 Skim any fat that has pooled on the surface of the sauce.

 Divide the oxtail pieces between six warmed plates and spoon over the sauce.
-Sprinkle with the chopped parsley (if using) and serve with mashed potato and fresh vegetables.
+Sprinkle with the chopped parsley, if using, and serve with mashed potato and steamed vegetables.